 - Pinhole glasses

 But before we dive into how specific glasses fit into post-concussion recovery, the best place to begin is with an overview of how glasses are used as a tool for concussion recovery and what current scientific research says about them.

 At Cognitive FX, we specialize in treating patients with lasting post-concussion symptoms.
 95% of our patients experience statistically verified restoration of brain function after treatment.
-To learn if our treatment is right for you, schedule a free consultation.
+To learn if our treatment is right for you, schedule a consultation.

 What Are Post-Concussion Glasses (And Do They Work)?

 Post-concussion glasses are therapeutic glasses designed to relieve symptoms or help rehabilitate vision following a concussion or TBI.